lsst-dm/dmtn-208/index.rst

 A sync request performs and operation and returns the result directly.
 An async operation creates a pending job, which can then be configured and executed.
 While executing, a client can poll the job to see if it has completed.
-Once it has completed, the client can retrieve metadata about the job, including a list of reuslts, and then retrieve each result separately.
+Once it has completed, the client can retrieve metadata about the job, including a list of results, and then retrieve each result separately.

-To avoid unnecessarily multipling API implementations, the sync mode will be implemented as a wrapper around the async mode using the implementation strategy described in the `UWS`_ specification.
+To avoid unnecessarily multiplying API implementations, the sync mode will be implemented as a wrapper around the async mode.
-Specifically, a sync request will start an async job, redirect to a URL that blocks on the async job, and then redirect to the primary result URL for the async job.
+Specifically, a sync request will start an async job, wait for that job to complete, and then redirect to the primary result URL for the async job.

 Further considerations for UWS support and async jobs are discussed in :ref:`uws-impl`.